ClickCease

 An offshore asset protection trust is an effective tool for protecting assets from future lawsuits and potential creditors.
 A trust is established under the laws of a foreign country and managed by a professional trustee not subject to the jurisdiction of the settlor’s home country.

 In the United States, the cost of defending a lawsuit can quickly amount to hundreds of thousands or millions of dollars.
 In the event of a lawsuit, assets placed in an offshore asset protection trust will be extremely difficult to reach, even if the plaintiff gets a favorable judgment in a U.S. court.
-The most reputable offshore jurisdictions are the Cooks Islands, Nevis, and Belize which have favorable laws and court systems for asset protection trusts.
+The most reputable offshore jurisdictions are the Cooks Islands, Nevis, and Belize, which have favorable laws and court systems for asset protection trusts.

 Ultimately, the enemy of all wealth-builders is risk.
 Risk of legal threats multiply as the amount of wealth increases.
 Wealth can attract unwanted attention, and people can see success as a target.
 Offshore asset protection trust are a practical and effective strategy to protect assets.